trambarhq/relaks-wordpress-example/README.md

 I hope this example lend you some new inspirations.
 While WordPress is old software, with a bit of clever coding we can greatly enhance the end-user experience.
 Our demo system feels fast on initial load.
 It feels fast during subsequent navigation.
 More importantly perhaps, the system is cheap to operate.

-The concepts demonstrated here aren't specific to WordPress.
-Server-side rendering (SSR) in particular is a very useful technique for any single-page web app.
+The concept demonstrated here aren't specific to WordPress.
+Server-side rendering (SSR) is a very useful technique for any single-page web app.
 It lets us festoon our project with JavaScript libraries without having to worry too much about the negative impact on load time.
-For instance, no effort was made to optimize the example code.
-And as you can see in the [WebPart build report](http://pfj.trambar.io/report.html), our front-end takes up a whopping 850KB (242KB gzipped).
-Yet thanks to SSR, the garbage has no discernible impact.
+Our example front-end takes up a whopping 766KB (222KB gzipped).
+Yet thanks to SSR, the file size has no discernible impact.